Padremald1to/YOLOv8--DM3-STEM-Automated-Nanoparticle-Analysis/README.md

 ## Applications
 This software is essential for researchers and professionals working in nanotechnology, advanced materials, chemistry, physics, and related fields requiring detailed and accurate nanoparticle analysis.

-## Usage Instructions
-(Here you can add a brief tutorial or steps on how to install and start using the program, including any necessary prerequisites.)

 ## Contributing
 We invite the community to contribute to the project by submitting issues, feature requests, and pull requests.
-Every contribution helps make STEM-Automated-Nanoparticle-Analysis-YOLOv8-SAM a better tool for everyone.
+Every contribution helps make this software a better tool for everyone.

 ## Models weight
 Weights for YOLOv8 S/TEM nanoparticle object detection